livewire/livewire/docs/events.md

 </button>
 ```

-In this example, when the button is clicked, the `show-post-modal` event will be emitted with the specified data.
+In this example, when the button is clicked, the `show-post-modal` event will be dispatched with the specified data.

 ## Testing dispatched events

-To test events emitted by your component, use the `assertDispatched()` method in your Livewire test.
+To test events dispatched by your component, use the `assertDispatched()` method in your Livewire test.
 This method checks that a specific event has been dispatched during the component's lifecycle:

 ```php
 <?php